ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 #### Requiring Scripts

 An **Asset Reference** can be used to `require` scripts and gain access to its properties and functions.
-This is commonplace for APIs/Modules created by you that include a table of values/functions to be used between scripts.
+This is commonplace for APIs/Modules that include a table of values/functions to be used between scripts.

 Say that there is a script **Asset Reference** custom property called `SampleAPI`, it can be included into the script by using `require`, similar to `script.context`, to get what was returned from the script.